techfolios/techfolios.github.io/docs/user-guide/local-development.md

 ![](/img/user-guide/github-desktop-change-3.png)

 This change to the contents of your professional portfolio repository at GitHub triggers a new build of your professional portfolio using GitHub Actions.
-You can see the progress by click on the Actions tab of your GitHub portfolio home page:
+You can see the progress by clicking on the Actions tab of your GitHub portfolio home page:

 ![](/img/user-guide/food-resiliency-commit-action.png)

-With a couple of minutes, this action and the following one to build and deploy should finish successfully:
+Within a couple of minutes, this action and the following one to build and deploy should finish successfully:

 ![](/img/user-guide/food-resiliency-action-complete.png)